practicalli/clojure-cli-config/README.md

 ╚═╝     ╚═╝  ╚═╝╚═╝  ╚═╝ ╚═════╝   ╚═╝   ╚═╝ ╚═════╝╚═╝  ╚═╝╚══════╝╚══════╝╚═╝
 ```

-[Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config/) contains a `deps.edn` alias definitions for a wide range of community libraries and tools to that extend the features of Clojure CLI.
+[Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-cli-config/) provides a user scope `deps.edn` file containing alias definitions for a wide range of community libraries and tools to that extend the features of Clojure CLI.

 Aliases are qualified keywords using descriptive names to clearly convey purpose and provide a level of consistency to minimise cognitive load.